 \section{Introduction}

 In statistical hypothesis testing, p-values and e-values summarize the evidence from a test against a null hypothesis.
 E-values have recently gained attention as a promising alternative to p-values, with inherent advantages over methods based on p-values, including validity in optional sampling and stopping, the ability to provide an intuitive notion of statistical significance, robustness to model misspecification, and flexibility within multiple testing procedures under dependence.
-We refer to \cite{WRB20, S21, VW22, WR22} and \cite{GDK24} for advantages and recent developments on e-values, and to \cite{RGVS23} for a summary.
+We refer to \cite{WRB20,S21,VW22,WR22} and \cite{GDK24} for advantages of e-values, and to \cite{RGVS23, ramdas2025hypothesisb} for recent developments.

-Classic testing methods typically use a p-value with a significance level $\alpha \in (0, 1)$, representing the allowed type-I error.
+Classic testing methods often use a p-value with a significance level $\alpha \in (0, 1)$, representing the allowed type-I error.
 A statistician often starts with a test statistic and designs a rejection region such that the probability of that test statistic belonging to the rejection region, under the null hypothesis, is at most $\alpha$.
 A simple analogous rejection region for e-values is $[1/\alpha, \infty)$ to guarantee a type-I error control of $\alpha$; the lower bound of the rejection region is based on Markov's inequality.
 We will refer to an e-test as a test that rejects when an e-value exceeds a certain threshold.
-Using a threshold of $1 / \alpha$ for e-tests is often wasteful in practice since this threshold is typically too conservative, meaning that the type-I error will be much smaller than the desired level $\alpha$, resulting in a loss of power.
-By selectively using known information about the distribution or dependence structure of e-values, we can improve the power of e-tests while preserving type-I error control, striking a balance between safety and efficiency.
+Using a threshold of $1 / \alpha$ for e-tests is often wasteful in practice, as it is typically too conservative, resulting in a type-I error that is much smaller than the desired level $\alpha$, and thus a loss of power.
+By selectively using information about the distribution or dependence structure of e-values, we can increase the power of e-tests while maintaining type-I error control, striking a balance between safety and efficiency.

 The paper's main objective is to provide valid thresholds for e-values, under some distributional assumptions, that control the type-I error of e-tests.
 Including some distributional assumptions enables one to construct larger rejection regions (lower rejection thresholds), improving the power of e-tests while retaining some desirable properties and putting e-values on a more comparable scale to p-values.